 Before you fly, check the luggage policy for your airline and confirm your flight 24 hours in advance.
 Make a copy of your passport/flight itinerary/hotel reservations and leave it with someone at home.
 Pack headache and other medicines in your hand luggage.

-Travellers can choose limousine services, which operate through a coupon system.
+Travelers can choose limousine services, which operate through a coupon system.
 Tickets can be purchased at the Airport Limo counter situated in the Arrival Hall.
 The list of limousine models includes a Mercedes E220 and Jaguar S-Type.
-Taxis are available at level 1 and 3 of the Main Terminal Building.
-A RM2 coupon purchase is required prior to boarding these taxis.
-A 50% surcharge is added between Midnight and 6am.
+Taxis are available at levels 1 and 3 of the Main Terminal Building.
+An RM2 coupon purchase is required prior to boarding these taxis.
+A 50% surcharge is added between Midnight and 6 am.

 The Kuala Lumpur-Singapore High Speed Rail project started in 2017 and is expected to open in 2026.
 The 220-mile line is being designed to reach 186 mph (300 kph) to cut travel time between the two global cities from 7 hours by conventional rail, down to 99 minutes.
-By placing passengers n the heart of each city, it will dramatical cut flights between the tow cities.
+Placing passengers n the heart of each city will dramatically cut flights between the two cities.

 Opened in 1996 and having 30% less mileage, Rapid KL has already grown ridership higher than San Francisco’s BART metro system.
 That makes each station busier.
-Once you arrive in KL Sentral, it is convenient to hop on a KTM Komuter, LRT or Monorail to reach many popular destinations.
-They operate from 6am to Midnight, with trains arriving every 3-15 minutes.
+Once you arrive in KL Sentral Station, it is convenient to hop on a KTM Komuter, LRT, or Monorail to reach many popular destinations.
+They operate from 6 am to Midnight, with trains arriving every 3-15 minutes.
 As you might surmise, trains are crowded during commute hours (07:00-09:00 and 17:00-19:00).

 Tourists usually purchase daily or weekly Rapid KL cards.
-Even if you’re a car-only person in America, try the Heavy Rail, Light Rail and Monorail for a day to experience this slice of Kuala Lumpur life.
-Kuala Lumpur is safer than American metro areas of similar 7 million population.
+Even if you’re a car-only person in America, try the Heavy Rail, Light Rail, and Monorail for a day to experience this slice of Kuala Lumpur life.
+Kuala Lumpur is safer than similar American metro areas with a 7 million population.
 A single person can go anywhere on the system.
 But at night, there are a few dicey stations for women, so ask your hotel concierge and plan ahead.

 If traveling alone, avoid reading paper maps or tourist books on Rapid KL.
 Instead, study the Rapid KL map on your computer/tablet in your hotel room or at a cafe.
 If you have questions about the Rapid KL, ask the concierge.
 Stash away paper maps.
 Then after catching the KL Rapid, a brief glance at station maps and on trains will not draw undue attention.